Top 10 Best German Bands

 25. Obscura

 Obscura is a German technical and progressive death metal band formed in 2002.
-The band gained prominence when members of Necrophagist and Pestilence joined founder Steffen Kummerer to release their second album, Cosmogenesis.
+The band gained prominence when former members of Necrophagist and Pestilence joined founder Steffen Kummerer for its second album, Cosmogenesis.
 The band's name was inspired by the album Obscura by Gorguts.

 26. Lindemann

-Lindemann is a German and Swedish industrial metal supergroup.
-It features Till Lindemann, the lead vocalist of the band Rammstein, and Peter Tägtgren, a Swedish musician known for his work with the bands Hypocrisy and PAIN.
-The project blends elements of heavy metal, industrial music, and theatrical... read more
+Lindemann was a German-Swedish industrial metal project formed by Till Lindemann, the lead vocalist of Rammstein, and Peter Tägtgren, a Swedish musician known for his work with Hypocrisy and Pain.
+Tägtgren left the project in 2020, and Till Lindemann later began releasing music under his own name.
+The... read more

 27. Leaves' Eyes

-Leaves' Eyes is a symphonic metal band with German and Norwegian roots, based in Stavanger, Norway and Ludwigsburg, Germany.
-The band was formed in 2003 and is known for combining classical female vocals with metal instrumentation and Viking-themed lyrics.
-It was originally fronted by Liv Kristine and... read more
+Leaves' Eyes is a symphonic metal band based in Germany.
+The band was formed in 2003 and is known for combining melodic female vocals with metal instrumentation and lyrics inspired by Norse mythology and the Viking Age.
+It was originally fronted by Norwegian singer Liv Kristine and has been fronted by... read more

 28. Eisblume